ascender1729/PolyRead/README.md

 PolyRead

-A PolyRead is a digital Library that uses Web3 to log user in to read books and earn.
+PolyRead is a digital Library that uses Web3 to log user in to read books and earn.
 =======
 The need to implement more web2 solutions into web3 have necesitated this idea.
 Decentralized library is a no-censorship library where users go to read testbooks and watch video books using the wallet.